ovcarj/qe_brno2022/Day-2/example3.magnetism/ex2.afm/README.md

-7. It's interesting to compare the d-orbital PDOS in calculations with and without the Hubbard correction:
+7. It's interesting to compare the d-orbital PDOS in calculations with and without the Hubbard correction.
+To copy the results:

+       cp -r reference/04-nio-projwfc/* .
+       python plot_pdos.py no_hubbard
+       python plot_pdos.py hubbard

+   To calculate explicitly:

        mkdir PDOS
        projwfc.x -in 04-nio-projwfc.in | tee 04-nio-projwfc.out
        projwfc.x -in 04-nio-hub-projwfc.in | tee 04-nio-hub-projwfc.out
        python plot_pdos.py no_hubbard
        python plot_pdos.py hubbard